Start an electric vehicle conversion business by following these 9 steps:

 Choosing the right name is important and challenging.
 If you don’t already have a name in mind, visit our How to Name a Business guide or get help brainstorming a name with our Business Name Generator

 When registering a business name, we recommend researching your business name by checking:

 - Web domain availability.

 It's very important to secure your domain name before someone else does.

 STEP 2: Form a legal entity

-Establishing a legal business entity such as an LLC prevents you from being personally liable if your electric vehicle conversion business is sued.
-There are many business structures to choose from including: Corporations, LLC's, and DBA's.
+Establishing a legal business entity such as an LLC or corporation protects you from being held personally liable if your electric vehicle conversion business is sued.

 Form Your LLC

 Read our Guide to Form Your Own LLC